 - Get consumers to spend locally and participate with local businesses

 Support Wallowa County Businesses!

-Who should buy Buckskin Bucks? - Membership is not required to purchase.
+Who should buy Buckskin Bucks?
 Everyone can buy Buckskin Bucks!
 Residents, businesses, organizations, nonprofits, visitors, “everyone” can purchase Buckskin Bucks to give to employees or volunteers as incentives or end of the year bonuses.
 These Bucks are also great for birthdays, recognition days, goal achievements, safety awards, door prizes, holiday gifts, weddings and anniversaries, anything you can imagine!
 What a unique gift and great way to keep our dollars in Wallowa County!

 Where did the name “Buckskin Bucks” come from?